 Obtaining the services of a disability attorney early in the application process can be extremely beneficial.

 If a claimant is denied initially and at "reconsideration," the next step in the application process is requesting a hearing before an Administrative Law Judge (ALJ).
 If a claimant's representative succeeds in getting an ALJ to find that the claimant is disabled, the claimant will likely be entitled to back pay, from which 25% will be deducted by the Social Security Administration and paid to the claimant's representative (up to a maximum of $6,000).

 However, it can potentially take 12 to 24 months to get an ALJ to make a decision.
 That means there could be an additional 12 to 24 months of back pay from which potentially 25% of the claimant's back pay will be deducted.
 Hiring a disability attorney early in the application process can help a claimant get approved prior to the ALJ Hearing Level, thereby avoiding having to pay a larger portion of one's back pay in representative fees.

 The Moss Disability Group is able to represent you during this difficult time.
 They can guide you throughout the disability application process, from the initial application until all appeals have been exhausted and the final decision has been made.
 They will approach the application in a measured and well-planned manner, making sure all of the i's are dotted and t's crossed.

 In addition, The Moss Disability Group is able to support your claim with assertions based upon our knowledge of Social Security disability rules and regulations.

 Contact us to see if we can help you receive the disability benefits you deserve.

 - You can usually apply for disability online.

-- It generally takes 3 to 6 months to receive an Initial Decision.
+- It generally takes at least 6 months to receive an Initial Determination.